gradvohl/YAPTT/introduction/README.md

 This tutorial will show how to use a library for multiple threads programming in the Portable Operating System Interface (POSIX) standard.
 This library or Application Programming Interface (API) is called POSIX Threads (PThreads).
 Because it adopts a standard, it is possible to use it on any operating system that embraces POSIX, notably Linux.

 I highlight that there are other APIs for multithreaded programming, for example, OpenMP.
 But other APIs use a different paradigm than PThreads.
-For example, an vital point in PThreads is that **each thread is embedded in a function**.
+For example, a vital point in PThreads is that **each thread is embedded in a function**.
 This paradigm -- where a function encapsulates a thread -- allows for different granularity.
 That is, for the PThreads API, each thread has a reasonable set of instructions to execute.

 ### Schematic of Multithread Processing using PThreads
 To illustrate how multiple threads work, let's consider the following figure.
 First, note that every process has a main thread (represented by the wavy line in the center of the process).
 Then, at some point in processing, this main thread can create a second thread by calling a specific function (in this case, ``pthread_create``).